koihin/diceandgames/content/post/rtz-missions.md

 Due to the environmental challenges of Zverograd, Airborne Units cannot deploy within Range 2 of the enemy deployment zone.

 ### Reserves (Optional)
-Both Attack and Defender reserve between 30-40% of your Army Points as Reserves.
+Both Attacker and Defender reserve between 30-40% of your Army Points as Reserves.
 Units in Reserves may enter their deployment edge on Turn 3 provided their owning player controls at least 1 Objective at the end of Turn 2.
 Otherwise all Reserves enter on Turn 4.

 ### Terrain
 The board has 2 buildings as their main features.
 The 4 Objectives are open spaces, do not provide Cover and do not block Line of Sight nor prevent units from entering or passing through.